Symmetry restoration in mean-field approaches: Projection methods in other mesoscopic systems beyond atomic nuclei

-{\it Time evolution in finite systems out of equilibrium:\/} Apart from the small-amplitude harmonic vibrations, broken-symmetry wave functions (single determinants or permanents) fail to describe the proper time-evolution behavior when propagated in time with the corresponding mean-field Hamiltonian \cite{grif76,yann17}; see also Ch.
-12.2.4, p.
-498 in \cite{ring2000}.
+Apart from the small-amplitude harmonic vibrations, broken-symmetry wave functions (single determinants or permanents) fail to describe the proper time-evolution behavior when propagated in time with the corresponding mean-field Hamiltonian \cite{grif76,yann17}; see also Chapter 12.2.4 in \citeasnoun{ring2000}.
 This drawback of the mean-field treatment of finite systems was earlier discussed in the framework of heavy-ion collisions in nuclear physics \cite{grif76}.
 It is easily overcome by expressing the broken-symmetry wave function as a wave packet (superposition) of symmetry-restored wave functions and evolving independently in time (by multiplying by a time-dependent phase) each component of the wave packet.
 Using this approach, other symmetry-broken wave packets (different from the UHF solutions) can be envisaged that exhibit single-particle densities with controlled periodicities in both space and time, as was recently discussed in the framework of implementing a quantum space-time crystal of ultracold atoms or ions in a ring-shaped trap \cite{yann17}.
 If the initial wave packet reproduces the UHF or Gross-Pitaevskii broken-symmetry solution, revival and recurrence in-time behavior is generated \cite{kavo18}.